 During the course of a day he performs several storytelling sessions lasting from 30 minutes to an hour.
 Often he kicks off Book Week, or rounds it off with a whole school assembly.
 Equally happy with small or large groups, he’s able to perform in the classroom, the library, drama studio or theatre.

-These highly entertaining sessions can be followed with writing or drama workshops.
+These highly entertaining sessions can be followed with storytelling and creative writing workshops.
 He also runs storytelling workshops for teachers and parents sharing his Top Ten Tale Telling Tips.

-PiG’s Tales is a compendium of Clive’s choicest cuts: some of them to be spoken, sung or shouted; some of them to be read curled up in bed.
+Unicorn In The Playground is a compendium of Clive’s choicest cuts: some to be spoken, sung or shouted; some to be read curled up in bed.

 To purchase Clive’s books, click here.

 Sample of Clive’s Poems & Stories

 Sasha Squished A Spider